Why a converter

-Sample rate registers are splitted in many bit fields each one representing the sampling rate of a channel (SMP0 is the rate of ADC_CHANNEL_IN0, SMP1 of ADC_CHANNEL_IN1, and so on).
+Sample rate registers are split into many bit fields each one representing the sampling rate of a channel (SMP0 is the rate of ADC_CHANNEL_IN0, SMP1 of ADC_CHANNEL_IN1, and so on).

-The available sample rate values are limited and possible values depends on specific driver version (as example 3, 15, 28, 56 cycles).
-The total sample time of each channel can be computed with next formula
+The available sample rate values are limited and possible values depend on specific driver version (for example 3, 15, 28, 56 cycles).
+The total sample time of each channel can be computed with the next formula

 - ADC resolution is 12-bit